CPS400 - CPS Internship Course

 Not all candidates who apply will be accepted into CPS400Y5Y.
 Preliminary acceptance into the course is based upon a successful application package and a successful interview with the Course Coordinator(s).
 Best efforts are made to place students at sites that are appropriate to their academic backgrounds, interests, and experiences, but there are no guarantees as to the type of placement that is provided.
 Students will be asked to attend an interview with their provided placement site supervisors prior to beginning their placement work.
 Final acceptance into the course is dependent on the official acceptance of a student as an intern with a placement site.

 The course requires 200 placement hours, which equates to one day of placement work per week.
-Placements can be remote or in-person, dependent on Government and University policies, rules, and regulations instituted in response to the changing circumstances surrounding COVID-19.
+Placements can be remote, in-person, or hybrid dependent on Government and University policies, rules, and regulations instituted in response to the changing circumstances surrounding COVID-19.
 Placement hours are to occur within regular business hours (Monday – Friday, 9am – 6pm).
 Successfully accepted CPS400Y5 student interns must plan their course timetable to allow for 8-10 hours of placement work per week throughout the academic year.

 It is highly recommended that international students who are interested in applying for CPS400 visit the UTM International Education Centre (IEC) to determine any parameters regarding eligibility for participating in placement work for academic internship courses.